 Bleeding during pregnancy can be alarming.
-There can be many reasons you're bleeding or spotting during pregnancy.
-Some are serious, while others aren't.
-Contact your healthcare provider so they can determine the cause of your bleeding and recommend treatment.
+There can be many reasons you’re bleeding or spotting during pregnancy.
+Some reasons for bleeding are serious, while others aren’t.
+Contact your healthcare provider and share your symptoms.
+They can determine if you need an appointment or tests to check for pregnancy complications.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Some causes of bleeding in the first part of pregnancy are:
+Some causes of bleeding in the first trimester of pregnancy are:

-Bleeding in the second half of pregnancy is often associated with more serious conditions, so contact your healthcare provider immediately so they're aware of your symptoms.
+Bleeding in the second or third trimesters is less common and may be a sign of a more serious condition.
+Contact your healthcare provider immediately so they’re aware of your symptoms.

 Some conditions that can cause bleeding in the second and third trimesters are:

-Spotting in early pregnancy (the first trimester) is usually normal and not a sign of a serious issue.
-However, you should still let your healthcare provider know, especially if you're unsure if it’s spotting or bleeding.
-There are several causes of first-trimester spotting that are not worrisome, but some are.
+Bleeding in early pregnancy is common, but it usually doesn’t mean anything is wrong.
+However, you should still let your healthcare provider know, especially if you’re unsure if it’s spotting or bleeding.
+There are several causes of spotting that aren’t worrisome, but some are.

 Bleeding during pregnancy can look different for everyone.
-Your healthcare provider will want to know what your blood looks like so they can evaluate your symptoms.
-Some details you will want to track include:
+Your pregnancy care provider will want to know what your blood looks like.
+Some details you’ll want to track include:

-All of these details can help your healthcare provider determine the level of care you need and how urgent your symptoms are.
-Because bleeding at any time in pregnancy could indicate a problem, it’s always recommended to call your provider.
+These details can help your provider determine the level of care you need and how urgent your symptoms are.
+It’s always a good idea to call your provider so they can determine if the bleeding is serious.

-Your healthcare provider will want to perform an ultrasound and physical evaluation to determine the cause of your bleeding.
-They may order blood or urine tests and perform additional imaging tests like MRI (magnetic resonance imaging).
+Your pregnancy care provider may want to perform an ultrasound and physical exam to determine the cause of the bleeding.
+They may order blood tests, too.

 Some treatments for vaginal bleeding during pregnancy can include:

-It’s always best to follow the recommendations of your healthcare provider after you're examined.
-In most cases, they'll recommend more rest.
-Avoiding things like rigorous exercise or lifting heavy objects can also help.
-You can also use a panty liner to contain your bleeding.
+It’s always best to follow the recommendations of your healthcare provider.
+In most cases, they’ll recommend more rest.
+Avoiding things like vigorous exercise or lifting heavy objects can also help.
+You should use a panty liner or pad to contain the bleeding.

-Your healthcare provider should know of any bleeding or spotting during pregnancy.
-Even if it’s not serious at that moment in your pregnancy, they'll want to make notes of your symptoms.
+Your pregnancy care provider should know of any bleeding or spotting during pregnancy.
+Even if it’s not serious at that moment in your pregnancy, they’ll want to take notes of your symptoms.

-Call your healthcare provider right away if you experience any of the following symptoms.
-Heavy bleeding.
+Call your provider right away if you experience any of the following, more serious symptoms:

 If your provider’s office is closed, you should go to the nearest emergency room (ER).